michaelloughnane/bitcamp-devops-7-course/responses/02_conditional.md

 # Job conditionals

 GitHub Actions features powerful controls for when to execute jobs and the steps within them.
-One of these controls is `if`, which allows you run a job only when a specific condition is met.
-See [`jobs.<job_id>.if` in _Workflow syntax for GitHub Actions_](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idif) for more information.
+One of these controls is if, which allows you to run a job only when a specific condition is met.
+See [jobs..if in *Workflow syntax for GitHub Actions*](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idif) for more information.

 ### Using information within GitHub